rasimcoe/eiger/Docs/EIGERQsoGUI.md

 ## The Model (`.in`) File Format

 The `.in` file is a plain-text list of Python method calls that construct the model object `m`.
+Lines beginning with `#` are treated as comments and ignored by the loader.
+A fully annotated tutorial example (`Docs/tutorial_example.in`) is included in the repository; it models the two-component C IV absorber at $z \approx 4.875$ toward J0100+2802 and is the basis for the figures in this guide.

 A minimal example for a two-component C IV absorber looks like:

 ```python
 m.addcomponent(5.1075, bpriors=[3,50], b_turb=10.0)